Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 6/7/2023 - Israel Velazquez
 Added a method to return a tower of a type you are looking for.
 Made the menu look better for a tower.

+6/8/2023 / 6/9/2023 - Israel Velazquez
+fixed up the upgrade methods in order to make them return values to help with cost calculations.
+MADE THE TOWERS UPGRADEABLE.
+They now each have their own little menu that you can use to upgrade each tower and see their range.
+Made the upgrades stack nicely.
+Projectiles now shoot extremely precisely.
+Random green circle in the end is now gone.
+Game is now too easy.

 info